-Arctic lampreys are afforded no formal protection in Alaska.
-Baseline information is needed on the distribution, abundance, and life history for all life stages of this species.
+Despite available habitat protections for anadromous fishes in Alaska, more baseline information is needed on the distribution, abundance, and life history for all life stages of Arctic Lamprey.
 Although there has been recent research on the genetic structure, distribution, relative abundance/density, and biology of larval Lethenteron spp. in spawning tributaries within the Yukon River drainage (Sutton 2017; Shink et al. 2018), similar studies need to be conducted in other Alaskan tributaries of the Yukon River as well as the Kuskokwim and Susitna River drainages.
 Larval lampreys serve as ecological engineers in their freshwater environments.
 Their burrowing and feeding behaviors increase oxygen conditions in the streambed, maintain the relative softness of the streambed, and increase the abundance of fine-particulate-organic matter on the streambed surface (Shirakawa et al. 2013).
 Given this importance, studies on the abundance, age structure, growth rates and patterns, and movements and distribution are essential for a more complete understanding of larval lampreys.
-Research that focuses on the juvenile and adult life stages (e.g., migration rates and patterns, timing of downstream and upstream migrations, spawning habitats and locations, population dynamics, etc.) is also necessary.
+Research that focuses on the juvenile and adult life stages (e.g., migration rates and patterns, spawning habitats and locations, population dynamics, etc.) is also necessary.
 Additional research is also needed to examine the role of Arctic lamprey in marine and freshwater ecosystems (Sutton 2017; Shink et al. 2019).
-Further, it remains unclear if Alaskan brook lamprey is truly a distinct species or if it is a life-history variant (i.e., freshwater resident) of Arctic lamprey (Docker et al. 2009; Sutton 2017; Shink et al. 2018).
+Further, it remains unclear if Alaskan brook lamprey is a distinct species or if it is a life-history variant (i.e., freshwater resident) of Arctic lamprey (Docker et al. 2009; Sutton 2017; Shink et al. 2018).
 By developing a more thorough understanding of Arctic lamprey, fisheries scientists in Alaska will be able to develop sustainable harvest regulations and conservation plans within the context of ongoing anthropogenic and climate changes.